Clearwind 2025

 • Sustainable materials:

-• Rammed earth shed walls.; timber floor in sitting room cut from the property
+• Rammed earth shed walls.; timber floor in sitting room cut from wood on the property

 • Recycled and reused materials: